Andre-lab/evodock/README.md

 Then additionally install the packages under [Package requirements](#package-requirements)

 # Running EvoDOCK
-EvoDOCK can be run with different configurations given a specifc `config.ini` input file as so:
+EvoDOCK can be run with different configurations given a config file (`config.ini`):

 ```console
 python ./evodock.py config.ini